saravanan-pasalan/airflow-dbt-snowflake/README.md

 The repo provides the steps for initial setup of airflow and to run the dbt-snowflake job via airflow scheduler

-Sure!
-Here’s the entire content formatted as a single `README.md` file:

 ```markdown
 # airflow-dbt-snowflake